sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 (LSP) client framework (`:help lsp`)

-This means, Neovim can act as a client to LSP servers (like rust-analyzer) and assist in building enchanced LSP tools.
+This means, Neovim can act as a client to LSP servers (like rust-analyzer) and assist in building enhanced LSP tools.

-LSP facilitates programming language specific features such as go-to-definition, completion, refactoring, formatting, etc. The goal of LSP is to seperate language support and the editor.
+LSP facilitates programming language specific features such as go-to-definition, completion, refactoring, formatting, etc. The goal of LSP is to separate language support and the editor.

 Why use LSP?
 Well, for one, it allows the developers of an editor to focus on the